How do I buy Hunt Buddy BC?

 What is the “Detail” control under Get Maps?

 There are three settings to the control.
 The lowest (leftmost) setting corresponds to the tiles that you see when the map scale reads 600 m.
 For GeoBC Topo, this is the first level that shows the best detail of contours and roads, and is recommended for covering larger areas.
 The middle and high quality settings show mostly the same information but at higher resolution.
-It’s recommended to use the higher detail settings for smaller areas, since the larger number of tiles will take a long time to download and use up a lot of storage on your device.
+It’s recommended to use the higher detail settings only for smaller areas, since the larger number of tiles will take a long time to download and use up a lot of storage on your device.

 How long will my download take?